 The Technicalities Behind Screenshot Prevention

-Person holding phone with whatsapp The mechanics of preventing users from taking screenshots of profile photos involve a combination of technical and user experience considerations.
-WhatsApp is likely to deploy a combination of watermarking and restricted access to the screenshot functionality within the app.
-By watermarking profile photos, WhatsApp can discourage users from attempting to take screenshots by visibly marking the image with information that identifies the account and indicates that it is a protected photo.
-Simultaneously, the app may limit or disable the ability to take screenshots directly from the app interface, adding an extra layer of protection.
+Watermarking profile photos, it can discourage users from attempting to take screenshots.
+And visibly mark the image with information that identifies the account and indicates that it is a protected photo.
+Simultaneously, the app may limit or disable the ability to take screenshots directly from the app interface.
+This works as an extra layer of protection.

 Motivations Behind WhatsApp's Move